jasonncleveland/docker/README.md

 ### How to run

 The docker compose is set up so that the containers will build once their dependencies are ready.
-To start the cluster, run `docker-compose -f mongodb/docker-compose.yml up -d`
+To start the cluster, run `docker compose -f mongodb/docker-compose.yml up -d`

 ### How to connect